f5devcentral/ansible-role-bigiq_move_app_dashboard/README.md

           loginProviderName: tmos
           validate_certs: no

-Define the list of Application and Application services as you wish it to be grouped on the BIG-IQ dashboard.
+Define the list of application and application services as you wish it to be grouped on the BIG-IQ application dashboard.

     apps:
     - name: App1